GovindS2025/BookStore/PRODUCTION_SETUP.md

 # 🚀 BookStore Production Setup Guide

-This guide covers the production-ready setup of the BookStore application with Saga Pattern, monitoring, and enhanced security.
+This guide covers the production-ready setup of the BookStore application with monitoring, and enhanced security.

 ## 🏗️ Architecture Overview